Self-Diagnosis and Self-Debiasing: A Proposal for Reducing Corpus-Based Bias in NLP: Self-Diagnosis

 based on the probabilities that the language model assigns to the words ``Yes'' and ``No'' given the self-diagnosis input.
-The very same idea is also used by \citet{schick2020exploiting,schick2020just} and \citet{brown2020language} for few-shot learning.
+A similar idea is used by \citet{schick2020exploiting,schick2020just} and \citet{brown2020language} for few-shot learning.

-\paragraph{Experimental Setup}
+\subsection{Experimental Setup}

-To evaluate the self-diagnosis capabilities of current language models, we follow \citet{gehman-etal-2020-realtoxicityprompts} and consider all \emph{emotional concepts} covered by Perspective API\footnote{see \url{https://github.com/conversationai/perspectiveapi}} as attributes (Table~\ref{table:attributes}, left).
-Unfortunately, this API covers only a limited set of emotional concepts and does not explicitly measure many relevant biases known to be found in pretrained language models; we discuss this limitation in Section~\ref{sec:discussion}.
+To evaluate the self-diagnosis capabilities of current language models, we follow \citet{gehman-etal-2020-realtoxicityprompts} and consider all \emph{emotional concepts} covered by Perspective API\footnote{see \url{https://github.com/conversationai/perspectiveapi}} as attributes (Table~\ref{table:attributes}, left); we investigate whether language models are able to detect when their outputs exhibit one of these attributes.
+Unfortunately, Perspective API covers only a limited set of emotional concepts and does not explicitly measure many relevant biases known to be found in pretrained language models; we discuss this limitation in \secref{discussion}.

-For all six attributes considered, we use Perspective API to assign silver-standard labels to all generated texts.
-Our attribute descriptions (Table~\ref{table:attributes}, right) are based on those provided by Perspective API,\footnote{see \url{https://support.perspectiveapi.com/s/about-the-api-attributes-and-languages}} except for the attributes ``threat'' and ``sexually explicit'', as those terms are frequent enough in the training data that we assume providing a detailed description is not necessary.
-Note that these descriptions were written with the intent to be understood by humans and have not been explicitly adapted or tuned to be well understood by pretrained language models.
+Our attribute descriptions (Table~\ref{table:attributes}, right) are derived from those provided by Perspective API,\footnote{see \url{https://support.perspectiveapi.com/s/about-the-api-attributes-and-languages}} the only modification being that we replace the word ``comment'' with ``language'' and truncate longer descriptions.
+An exception to this are the attributes ``threat'' and ``sexually explicit'': As those terms are frequent enough in the training data that we assume providing a detailed description is not necessary, we use the attribute names directly, reworded slightly to ensure that the resulting sentences are grammatical.
+Note that Perspective API's descriptions are written with the intent to be understood by humans and we do not explicitly adapt or tune them to be well understood by pretrained language models.

+We restrict our analysis to two families of language models: GPT2 \citep{radford2018language}, a family of autoregressive left-to-right language models, and T5 \citep{raffel2019exploring}, a family of models that are trained with a variant of masked language modeling (MLM, \citet{devlin2018bert}) and thus able to process context in a bidirectional fashion.
+For GPT2, we consider the small (117M parameters), medium (345M), large (774M) and XL (1.5B) models; for T5 we consider the XL and XXL variants with 2.8B and 11B parameters, respectively.\footnote{We use T5 v1.1 because for prior versions, all publicly available checkpoints correspond to models that are already finetuned on numerous downstream tasks.}